espressif/vscode-esp-idf-extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 name: Bug report
 about: Create a report to help us improve
- title: ''
+title: ""
- labels: 'bug-github'
+labels: "bug-github"

----

-**Pre Bug Report Checklist**
+---**Pre Bug Report Checklist**
 Before reporting any bug please make sure of these points.

 - [ ] Make sure you have searched for existing bugs and features request before you post an issue.